kanad13/KnowledgeGraphAI/readme.md

 - this section lists the sequence of steps that will be taken as part of this project:
   - clone this repository locally and setup development environment
-  - setup local Kubernetes cluster
-  - deploy MySQL and Neo4j containers
+  - deploy MySQL and Neo4j containers using docker compose
   - load sample data into MySQL
   - move data from MySQL to Neo4J
   - build the knowledge graph inside Neo4J